rjz/code2png/README.md

 code2png
 ===============================================================================

-Generate PNG images of source files--convenient for HTML-filtering input forms, Twitter, and all kinds of groovy things like that.
+Beautiful code screenshots without leaving the command line.
+Plays well with HTML-filtering input forms, Twitter, and all kinds of groovy things like that.

 ```sh
 $ code2png index.js -o readme.png